-Absence of a relevant schema means students have to use fewer process-intensive strategies and because they can’t chunk the material effectively, their working memory can easily become overloaded.
+Absence of a relevant schema means students must use less process-intensive strategies and because they can’t chunk the material effectively, their working memory can easily become overloaded.
 Remember, our working memory can only hold 3-5 pieces of information at any one time, so we need to help students develop schemas to avoid their working memory being overloaded.

-Partners in learning
+Students as Partners in Learning

 To develop students as partners in the learning process requires us to create a culture where opt-out is removed and students are trained to be self-regulated learners.
 They need to understand how they learn and confidently use strategies to plan, monitor and evaluate their work.
-Our most effective learners model these behaviours but we need to model these explicitly for all students.
+Our most effective learners model these behaviours, but we need to model these explicitly for all students.

 The EEF Teaching and Learning Toolkit highlights that self-regulation approaches have consistently high levels of impact, with students making an average of seven months’ additional progress.

-The potential impact of these approaches is high, but can be difficult to achieve in practice as they require pupils to take greater responsibility for their learning and develop their understanding of what is required to succeed.
+The potential impact of these approaches is high but can be difficult to achieve in practice as they require pupils to take greater responsibility for their learning and develop their understanding of what is required to succeed.